le4nly/le4nly-docs/docs/guides/integrations/aws.md

     >
     > If needed, AWS permissions can be configured with more granular controls based on your specific use cases.
 If you have any concerns, please [reach out](https://urls.techtuin.com/contact) — we're happy to work through the details with you and adjust permissions accordingly.

-1) Enter a stack name (e.g. `TechtuinOperator`) and provide your Techtuin tenant's ID as noted earlier.
+1) Enter a stack name (e.g. "TechtuinOperator") and provide your Techtuin tenant's ID as noted earlier.

 1) Optional: Specify tags, permissions, and advanced options.

-1) Review and Deploy: Review your configuration, acknowledge any required capabilities (e.g., IAM), and click "Create stack".
+1) Review and Deploy: Review your configuration, acknowledge any required capabilities (e.g., IAM), and click **Create stack**.

-1) After the deployment has finished, take note of the `OperatorRoleArn` value in the Outputs tab.
+1) After the deployment has finished, take note of the **OperatorRoleArn** value in the Outputs tab.

     ![AWS CloudFormation Outputs - OperatorRoleArn](./assets/techtuin_aws_operator_outputs.png)
     *Figure 1: OperatorRoleArn in AWS CloudFormation Stack Outputs*